Shamino0/scriptsandtools/vacation_calendar/README.md

 Expected usage:

-1. Copy `calendar_generator.js` to the location where you want to serve calendars (a web server or a local directory)
+1. Copy `calendar_generator.js` and `calendar_generator.css` to the location
+   where you want to serve calendars (a web server or a local directory)

 2. Create an HTML file for the month in that same location.
 Use the provided `sample_calendar.html` file as a template.